 Annual Meeting and Membership Celebration

-1st Bergen Federal Credit Union will hold its Annual Meeting and Membership Celebration on Tuesday, April 29, 2014, at Mount Olive Baptist Church, 260 Central Ave, Hackensack, NJ.
-The evening is a thank you to 1st Bergen’s members and a welcome to new members, with a buffet supper and music.
-Special promotions will be available.
-Come hear about 1st Bergen's plans!
-For information or to sign up, call 201-968-0202 or email at firstname.lastname@example.org.
+1st Bergen Federal Credit Union held its Annual Meeting and Membership Celebration on Tuesday, April 29, 2014, at Mount Olive Baptist Church, 260 Central Ave, Hackensack, NJ.
+The evening was a thank you to 1st Bergen’s members and a welcome to new members, with a buffet supper and music.

 1st BERGEN FEDERAL CREDIT UNION PROVIDES FINANCIAL EDUCATION TO GIVE A

 1st Bergen Federal Credit Union is more than just a financial institution for saving and borrowing.
 This credit union helps people in all walks of life with the credit counseling and financial education to become asset savvy and independent.